-Simulation support
+- · Simulation support

-z/VM can simulate specialty processors for guest virtual machines by dispatching the virtual specialty processors on real CPs.
-The use of simulated specialty processors eliminates the cost associated with purchasing and installing new real specialty-processor hardware.
+- z/VM guest virtual machines can create virtual specialty processors on processor models that support the same types of specialty processor but do not necessarily have them installed.
+Virtual specialty processors are dispatched on real central processors (CPs).
 Simulating specialty processors provides a test platform for z/VM guests to exploit mixed-processor configurations.
-This allows users to assess the operational and CPU utilization implications of configuring a z/OS system with zIIP or zAAP processors without requiring the real specialty processor hardware.
-This simulation also supports z/VM's continuing role as a disaster-recovery platform, because a virtual configuration can be defined to match the real hardware configuration even when real zIIP or zAAP processors are not available on the recovery system. z/VM simulates specialty processors using real CPs if the underlying hardware is capable of supporting the real specialty processor. zIIPs can be simulated only on System z9 (z9 EC and z9 BC) servers. zAAPs can be simulated only on z9 EC, z9 BC, z990, and z890 servers.
+This allows users to assess the operational and CPU utilization implications of configuring a z/OS system with zIIP or zAAP processors without requiring the real specialty processor hardware. zIIPs can be simulated only on System z10 and System z9 servers. zAAPs can be simulated only on System z10, System z9, and zSeries 990 and 890 servers.

-Virtualization support
+- Virtualization support

 z/VM can create virtual specialty processors for virtual machines by dispatching the virtual processors on corresponding specialty processors of the same type in the real configuration.
-Guest support for zAAPs and zIIPs may help improve your total cost of ownership by allowing available zAAP and zIIP capacity not being used by z/OS LPARs to be allocated to a z/VM LPAR hosting z/OS guests running Java and DB2 workloads. zAAPs and zIIPs cost less than standard CPs, so this support might enable you to avoid purchasing additional CPs, thereby helping to reduce your costs both for additional hardware and for software licensing fees.
+Guest support for zAAPs and zIIPs may help improve your total cost of ownership by allowing available zAAP and zIIP capacity not being used by z/OS LPARs to be allocated to a z/VM LPAR hosting z/OS guests running Java and DB2.